NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The Support Layer

-The support layer is 8.0″ thick and includes hundreds of individually pocketed coils.
+The support layer is 8.5″ thick and includes hundreds of individually pocketed coils.
 The benefit of individually pocketing the coils is that they can move independently from each other.
-This limits motion transfer and the bounce as well as enhances pressure relief.
+This helps to limit motion transfer and improve support.

 Along the perimeter of the mattress, there are rows of reinforced coils that provide extra stability to the edges of the mattress.